shajinzheng/Fastamp/README.md

 4. http://kunzhou.net/2013/vface.pdf

 # Note
-Since `data` folder includes personal information, it is not included in the repo.
+Since `data` folder includes personal information, content is not included in the repo.
 If you are interested and want to use it, please email me for downloading link.